 Scope of Work

 The purpose of our technology investments is to ensure that all of our buildings, regardless of age, have uniform application of technology in classrooms, and a strong infrastructure to support the growing technology needs Districtwide.
 The components of our investments are listed below.
-View the project timeline for the anticipated schedule of implementation.
+View the project timeline for the anticipated schedule of implementation (subject to change).

 Classroom Technology Investments: